TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 # Project15 - A clock widget  -  I made a cool clock widget which you would commonly see in a smartphone

+## Project16 - A Ripple Container - this is a ripple effect that we all have seent in many social media apps ....a ripple gets triggered when we click anywhere inside the container